gkaf89/NCC-Trainings/Courses/docs/openmp/exercise-5.md

         Outer loop id            5 Inner loop id            2 Thread id          21
         ```
     - Can you add here any of the scheduling clauses, for example, static, dynamic, etc?
-    - Is it really necessary to them when you use `collapse`, or is it dependent on other factors, such as the nature of the	computation and available threads?
+    - Is it really necessary to them when you use the `collapse`, or is it dependent on other factors, such as the nature of the	computation and available threads?

 ####<u>[Reduction](https://www.openmp.org/spec-html/5.0/openmpsu107.html)</u>